jlouis/transit-ocaml/README.md

 ## Implementation strategy

 Use yajl bindings to parse data into an polymorphic variant, running hydration as we go along on the path.
 The encoding simple walks the tree and outputs the right tags.
+The decoder makes use of a current context which is essentially a typed stack of what we are currently doing.
+End-of-array and End-of-map callbacks then inspect the current stack contents in order to decide what to do.

 Extensions are implemented by plugging in a functor with the extension types on top of the existing implementation.